python/cpython/Doc/using/configure.rst

 * Autoconf 2.71 and aclocal 1.16.4 are required to regenerate the :file:`configure` script.

+.. versionchanged:: 3.1
+   Tcl/Tk version 8.3.1 is now required.

+.. versionchanged:: 3.5
+   On Windows, Visual Studio 2015 or later is now required.
+   Tcl/Tk version 8.4 is now required.

+.. versionchanged:: 3.6
+   Selected C99 features are now required, like ``<stdint.h>`` and ``static inline`` functions.

-.. versionchanged:: 3.13:
+.. versionchanged:: 3.7
-   Autoconf 2.71, aclocal 1.16.4 and SQLite 3.15.2 are now required.
+   Thread support and OpenSSL 1.0.2 are now required.

+.. versionchanged:: 3.10
+   OpenSSL 1.1.1 is now required.
+   Require SQLite 3.7.15.

 .. versionchanged:: 3.11
    C11 compiler, IEEE 754 and NaN support are now required.
    On Windows, Visual Studio 2017 or later is required.
    Tcl/Tk version 8.5.12 is now required for the :mod:`tkinter` module.

-.. versionchanged:: 3.10
-   OpenSSL 1.1.1 is now required.
-   Require SQLite 3.7.15.

-.. versionchanged:: 3.7
+.. versionchanged:: 3.13
-   Thread support and OpenSSL 1.0.2 are now required.
+   Autoconf 2.71, aclocal 1.16.4 and SQLite 3.15.2 are now required.

-.. versionchanged:: 3.6
-   Selected C99 features are now required, like ``<stdint.h>`` and ``static inline`` functions.

-.. versionchanged:: 3.5
-   On Windows, Visual Studio 2015 or later is now required.
-   Tcl/Tk version 8.4 is now required.

-.. versionchanged:: 3.1
-   Tcl/Tk version 8.3.1 is now required.

 See also :pep:`7` "Style Guide for C Code" and :pep:`11` "CPython platform support".